-As of March 31, 2010, the Company maintains two stock incentive plans, the 1996 Stock Option Plan (the "Plan") and the 2006 Long-Term Stock Incentive Plan (the "LTIP").
+As of March 31, 2011, the Company maintains two stock incentive plans, the 1996 Stock Option Plan (the "Plan") and the 2006 Long-Term Stock Incentive Plan (the "LTIP").

 Under the Plan, the Company may grant non-qualified stock options to purchase 11,705 shares of common stock to certain officers and employees.
 Stock options are granted at the discretion of the Board and expire 10 years from the date of the grant.
-At March 31, 2010, there were 550 options available for future grant under the Plan.
+At March 31, 2011, there were 558 options available for future grant under the Plan.

 The LTIP permits the grant of incentive stock options, non-qualified stock options, restricted stock awards, restricted stock units, stock appreciation rights, performance stock awards and stock unit awards based on, or related to, shares of the Company's common stock.
 On each April 1, the number of shares available for issuance under the LTIP is increased, if applicable, such that the total number of shares available for awards under the LTIP as of any April 1 is equal to 5% of the number of outstanding shares of the Company's common stock on that April 1.
-At March 31, 2010, approximately 1,297 shares were available for future issuance under the LTIP.
+As of March 31, 2011, approximately 718 shares were available for future issuance under the LTIP.

-As of March 31, 2010, the Company has granted non-qualified stock options and restricted stock units under its stock incentive plans.
+As of March 31, 2011, the Company has granted non-qualified stock options and restricted stock units under its stock incentive plans.
 Equity awards granted by the Company under its stock incentive plans generally vest quarterly over a four-year period, except that the shares that would otherwise vest quarterly over the first 12 months do not vest until the first anniversary of the grant.
+During fiscal 2011, the Company granted a total of 53 stock options and 28 restricted stock units to members of the Company's Board of Directors that vest over a one year period.
 The Company anticipates that future grants under its stock incentive plans will continue to include both non-qualified stock options and restricted stock units.